sam6816/nqueens/README.md

 It looks quite interesting when running - the timing has to be fine-tuned, because the last rows change very fast, while the first (top) rows hardly move,

-In search of more speed I tried a bit based version: "bittable.c".
+In search of more speed I tried a bit based version: `bittable.c`.
 It uses a lookup, and is not faster than the cumulated threats above.